Title and statement of responsibility area

 Name of creator

-In 1927, following the Congregation of St. Joseph of the Sisters of St. Joseph's exit from Stettler, Alberta, Archbishop Henry Joseph O'Leary decided that a hospital was greatly needed in Galahad, Alberta.
+In 1927, following the Sisters of St. Joseph's exit from Stettler, Alberta, Archbishop Henry Joseph O'Leary decided that a hospital was greatly needed in Galahad, Alberta.
 His request for one was granted by the General Superior and her Council, and in 1927, the Sisters of St. Joseph arrived in Galahad.
 At this time, the only building available to the Sisters was a small two story teacherage.
 The building, which had no plumbing, consisted of only six rooms and came with little to no equipment that could be used for medical purposes.
 The Sisters were thus frequently required to improvise and make-do with what was available.
 During these early years in Galahad, the government provided no financial aid to the Sisters; consequently, they depended on funding provided to them by the community and via bank loans.

 Throughout 1927, increasing numbers of settlers arrived in Galahad, Alberta.
 At times, this led to crowding within the existing hospital and to a heavier workload for the Sisters.
 Sister Jane Frances O'Rourke and Mother Patricia Coughlin are said to have played crucial roles during this time.
 Due to the growing role of the hospital and because of space constraints, plans for a new hospital building were soon underway.